Oros42/IMSI-catcher/README.md

 If nothing appears after 1 min, change the frequency.

 Doc : https://fr.wikipedia.org/wiki/Global_System_for_Mobile_Communications
-Example of frequency : 9.288e+08 Bouygues
+Example of frequency in France : 9.288e+08 Bouygues

-You can watch GSM packet with
+You can watch GSM packets with
 ```
 sudo wireshark -k -Y '!icmp && gsmtap' -i lo
 ```